 Some fun facts about my Naval Career: I became back-seat qualified and was able to fly backseat in an F-18 jet, I drove my ship (the USS Denver) during an underway replenishment while at sea during my training for the Surface Warfare Pin, I was one of 11 women on board my ship with a crew of 400 and ran the Physical Fitness Program, and I was a Pistol Sharp Shooter back in 2004.

 Outside the Office

 I am a native of Pasadena, California, and while my time with the Navy led me to travel the world during my deployments (Hawaii, Thailand, Oman, Bahrain, Iraq, Kuwait, Africa to name a few) and live in Philadelphia, San Diego, San Antonio, and Yokosuka Japan, I am pleased to be able to call Natick my home.
 Here, I lead a quieter life and get involved in the community where I actively promote dental health and education in our local schools, and participate in Natick events and fun runs.
-My husband, Kevin, and I have been married over 20 years and have two daughters, Evelyn and Veronica as well as two dogs, 6 chickens, 1 guinea pig and a hamster.
+My husband, Kevin, and I have been married over 20 years and have two daughters, Evelyn and Veronica as well as two dogs, 8 chickens and a guinea pig.
 I guess you could say that we love animals!
-Outsde of work, I love running (working towards my 3rd half marathon race),mspending time with my family and pets at home as well as traveling.
-The Navy instilled a love of travel in me so I have tried to encourage that adventruous nature in my family life as well!
+Outsde of work, I love running (working towards my 4th half marathon race),spending time with my family and pets at home as well as traveling.
+The Navy instilled a love of travel in me so I have tried to encourage that adventurous nature in my family life as well!